mhausenblas/dploy/README.md

 ### Commands

-- [x] `dploy init` … creates a new app for you, that is, a `dploy.app` file with default values is created in `-location`
+- [x] `dploy init` … creates a new µS-based app for you
-- [x] `dploy dryrun` … validates deployment of the app by checking if DC/OS cluster is valid, validates app specs, etc.
+- [x] `dploy dryrun` … validates deployment of the µS-based app
-- [x] `dploy run`… launches your app using the Marathon API
+- [x] `dploy run`… launches the µS-based app using the Marathon API
-- [x] `dploy destroy`… tears down your app using the Marathon API
+- [x] `dploy destroy`… tears down µS-based app using the Marathon API
-- [ ] `dploy ls` … lists the definition of your app (Marathon app specs, other resources)
+- [ ] `dploy ls` … lists the resource definitions of the µS-based app
-- [ ] `dploy ps` … lists runtime properties of the app, such as on which node/port tasks are running
+- [ ] `dploy ps` … lists runtime properties of the µS-based app
-- [ ] `dploy update`… lets you update properties of the app, such as scaling or environment variables
+- [ ] `dploy update`… updates runtime properties of the µS-based app
-- [ ] `dploy publish` … publishes the app in the DC/OS Universe
+- [ ] `dploy publish` … publishes the the µS-based app into the DC/OS Universe

+Additional things planned:

+- Transparent handling of secrets with [Vault](https://github.com/brndnmtthws/vault-dcos)
+- advanced µS examples using linkerd, VAMP

 ### Logging

 To set the log output level for `dploy`, use the environment variable `DPLOY_LOGLEVEL`.

-For example, to set it globally use `export DPLOY_LOGLEVEL=debug` or to enable debug output on a per-run basis, you can use `DPLOY_LOGLEVEL=info dploy dryrun`.
+For example, to set it globally use:

+    $ export DPLOY_LOGLEVEL=debug

-Note that the default value for `DPLOY_LOGLEVEL` is `error` (that is, if you don't set the environment variable).
+Of course, you can also set the log output level on a per-run basis, using `$ DPLOY_LOGLEVEL=info dploy dryrun`.
+Note that the default value, that is, if you don't set the environment variable, is `DPLOY_LOGLEVEL=error`.

 ### Docs

 To view the `dploy` package docs locally, do the following in your Go workspace:

-    $ mkdir -p github.com/mhausenblas/ && cd github.com/mhausenblas/
+    $ mkdir -p $GOPATH/github.com/mhausenblas/ && cd $GOPATH/github.com/mhausenblas/
     $ git clone https://github.com/mhausenblas/dploy.git && cd dploy
     $ godoc -http=":6060"